shakthi-20/electrospark/README.md

 By combining these technologies, we aim to empower farmers with the tools they need to make informed decisions, optimize resource allocation, and enhance crop yield, ultimately contributing to a more sustainable and productive future for agriculture.

-Training Machine Learning Models for Plant Health Prediction The machine learning models used in our solution are trained using a combination of neural networks, decision trees, and ensemble methods like random forests.
+Training Machine Learning Models for Plant Health Prediction:

+The machine learning models used in our solution are trained using a combination of neural networks, decision trees, and ensemble methods like random forests.
 Here's a detailed overview of how each type of model is trained:

 1. **Neural Networks:**